Why software scalability is so important for investors

 Several factors can impact the scalability of software.
 These include:

 Here are some key factors to consider when evaluating the scalability of a software application.
-All these factors can be revealed by a Technology Due Diligence, provided it includes source code scanning and an in-depth analysis of the Git history.
+All these factors can be revealed by an IT Due Diligence, provided it includes source code scanning and an in-depth analysis of the Git history.
 Source code scans delve deep into the software's structure, identifying potential bottlenecks and weaknesses that could impede scalability.

 Conclusion